iamvasee/xMatic/README.md

 ## 🎯 How It Works

-1. **Reply to any tweet** on Twitter/X
+1. **Create content on Twitter/X** - Compose a new tweet or reply to an existing tweet
 2. **Click the 🤖 AI button** in the compose toolbar
+3. **Floating panel opens** with multiple tabs for different functions:
+   - **AI Tab**: Configure providers, models, and test API connections
+   - **Generate Tab**: Create AI-powered tweets and replies with style selection
+   - **Drafts Tab**: Manage and edit saved AI-generated content
+   - **Style Tab**: Customize content styles and personality
-3. **AI analyzes context** including tweet content, author, and engagement
+4. **AI analyzes context** including tweet content, author, and engagement (for replies)
-4. **Generates contextual response** based on your selected style
+5. **Generates contextual content** based on your selected style and content type
-5. **Edit if needed** and post your reply
+6. **Edit if needed** and post your tweet or reply

-## 🎨 Response Styles
+## 🎨 Content Styles

 ### **Preset Styles:**
 - **🎯 Professional** - Business-focused, formal tone
-- **😊 Casual & Friendly** - Warm, approachable responses
+- **😊 Casual & Friendly** - Warm, approachable content
 - **😏 Humorous** - Witty, clever humor
 - **🧠 Analytical** - Detailed, thorough analysis
 - **⚡ Concise** - Direct, to-the-point
 - **🤗 Empathetic** - Encouraging, supportive tone
-- **🎨 Creative** - Imaginative, memorable responses
+- **🎨 Creative** - Imaginative, memorable content

 ### **Custom Instructions:**
-Add your own personality traits, requirements, or specific instructions that get combined with the selected base style for truly personalized AI responses.
+Add your own personality traits, requirements, or specific instructions that get combined with the selected base style for truly personalized AI content creation.

 ## 🛠️ Tech Stack